 I hope you had fun during my

 bragging session sharing what my kids do.
 Really though, they work hard and I couldn’t help but showcase their prodigal pieces.
-I’m happy they are not stuck behind a screen and are learning lessons they will be able to use their whole life long.
+I’m happy they’re not stuck behind a screen and are learning lessons they will be able to use their whole life.